 Scale winning creative sets by 40-50%, cut bottom quartile creatives, and identify trends in what scaled.
 Document your findings in a playbook for phase two of scaling.

 Many teams want to skip phase one and jump straight to scaling spend.
 The 10 extra days of creative production saves you from ROAS collapse.
-We've seen $200K in wasted spend prevented by teams who ran this sprint properly.
+Teams who run this sprint properly are far better positioned to avoid significant wasted spend from premature scaling.

 Step 3: Move From Manual Campaigns to Systematic Creative Pipelines

 Manual scaling (creating individual campaigns for each audience or platform variation) breaks down around $15K-$20K daily spend because campaign management becomes your bottleneck.
-Instead, build a systematic creative pipeline where your production workflow is automated and scalable.
+Instead, build a systematic creative pipeline that supports high-volume production.
 This means templated creative briefs, batch production cycles, and automated QA testing.
 Your team should be able to produce 30+ variations per week without proportional headcount increase.

 Build your creative template system